 Tap Tap is a classic South Beach favorite for real deal Haitian food and a real deal good time.
 Come here with a group of friends to eat some goat, drink some rum, and listen to some live Haitian music on Thursday and Saturday nights.
 It’s exactly where you want to be when you’re sick of all the trendy clubs and trendy restaurants and trendy club restaurants.
 Those places don’t even serve goat.

-This outdoor-only countertop shack may be the best place for Mexican tacos in Miami (and the cheapest option for a quality meal in South Beach).
-It’s located beneath a popular hostel, so don’t expect a quiet meal or even a seat.
+This outdoor-only countertop shack may be the best place for Mexican tacos in Miami.
 However, their freshly-made blue corn tortillas make up for the sometimes spring break-y atmosphere and are filled with everything from al pastor to beef tongue to grasshoppers.
 Make sure to order some elote and try the house-made hot sauces too

 Josh’s Deli is not your bubbe’s deli and that’s very much on purpose.
 Although it’s located in historically Jewish Surfside, Josh’s almost revels in the fact that it isn’t Kosher.
 Seriously, just look at the menu, which includes such traif options as octopus elote and “The Jewban,” their pastrami-topped take on a Cuban sandwich.
 This place is a little absurd, but their spicy tuna latkes and corned beef reuben are enough to satisfy even the most traditional deli lover in your life.